Sport and recreation

 To be charitable, your organisation must provide a public benefit.
 It is for this reason that sporting purposes must be directed towards amateur sports and not to professional or elite sporting.

 Other reasons a sports organisation may not provide a sufficient public benefit include:

 - if a sports club has exclusive membership or high fees;

 - if the sport is excessively dangerous (in that the danger outweighs any potential health benefits); or

-- if the club focuses on social activities rather than physical activities for a range of skills and abilities (for example by having social, non-playing members and/or a subsidised club bar).
+- if the club focuses on social activities rather than physical activities for a range of skills and abilities.